Azure/azure-sdk-for-js/documentation/Quickstart-on-how-to-write-tests.md

 ## How to push test recordings to assets repo
 We need to push test recording files to [asset repo](https://github.com/Azure/azure-sdk-assets) after testing your test cases.

-`Notice`: Before push your recording file, you must confirm that you are able to push recordings to the `azure-sdk-assets` repo, you need write-access to the assets repo.
+`Notice`: Before pushing your recording file, you must confirm that you are able to push recordings to the `azure-sdk-assets` repo, you need write-access to the assets repo.
 [Permissions to `Azure/azure-sdk-assets`](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/785/Externalizing-Recordings-(Asset-Sync)?anchor=permissions-to-%60azure/azure-sdk-assets%60)

 ### Push test recording